Women/Female Hair Loss Treatment

 - Nutritional factors play a major role in hair loss.
 Ferritin deficiency is one of the main cause of hair fall in Indian women.

 - Female pattern baldness (FPHL) similar to male pattern baldness, there is more loss of hair at the top of scalp

 - If the DHT is increased in the female body that will cause Female androgenetic alopecia.
 (FAGA) For women, androgenetic alopecia may be undetectable for quite some time.

 - Hormonal disorders like thyroid dysfunction, PCOD etc.

-- Traction alopecia: It is a condition in which constant force is applied on hair.
+- Traction alopecia: It is a condition in which constant force is applied to hair.
 Eg. hair loss along the hairline due to prolonged wearing of tight ponytails.

-- Alopecia areata: There are several patches of hair loss in scalp.
+- Alopecia areata: There are several patches of hair loss in the scalp.